raghavendra1969/raghavendra1969/README.md

-# 💫 About Me:
+# 💫 About Me: I'm Raghavendra, a 💻 Computer Science undergrad based in Mangalore 🌊🥥.
-I am currently doing my undergraduate in CSE
+I’m passionate about turning ideas into impactful tech projects 🚀 — and I love coding by the coast! 🌴

 # 💻 Tech Stack: